Monopoly maker Hasbro to cut plastic use in toy packaging

 NEW YORK (AP) — Hasbro is giving plastic packaging the boot.

-The toy maker says all packaging for its new products will be mostly plastic free by the end of 2022.
+The toy maker said Tuesday that all its packaging for new products will be mostly plastic free by the end of 2022.
 It plans to stop using plastic bags, elastic bands and the shrink wrap that's usually found around Monopoly, Scrabble and other board games.

 But Hasbro's toys, such as Mr. Potato Head, will still be made with plastic.
-The company says it is testing materials to replace it, but says it's challenging to find an alternative that's still safe for kids and keeps toys looking the same as the plastic ones.
-Hasbro says it has a program where people can ship in their GI Joes or My Little Pony figurines to be recycled.
+The company said it is testing materials to replace it, but said it's challenging to find an alternative that's still safe for kids and keeps toys looking the same as the plastic ones.
+Hasbro, however, said it has a program that allows people to ship in their GI Joes or My Little Pony figurines to be recycled.

+Plastic is a menace to the environment.
+Much of it ends up in landfills and doesn't disintegrate, breaking down into tiny pieces that can harm birds and other animals if eaten.
+Some cities and states have banned plastic bags and several companies have made their own changes to reduce plastic waste.
+Starbucks, for example, plans to get rid of plastic straws.
+And toy maker Lego is looking to find an alternative to plastic for its colorful bricks.